mru-csis-1501-201904-001/course.notes/can.you.do.these.things.md

 - [ ] ...what a method argument is
 - [ ] ...how parameters and arguments are related
 - [ ] ...how to name methods well and realize that void and value-returning methods should be named differently
+- [ ] ...how to trace through code step-by-step, tracking changes in variables